Clearlake Capital

-Clearlake Capital (Clearlake) is a private equity firm founded in 2006 that focuses on the technology, industrial and consumer sectors.
+Clearlake Capital Group, L.P. is a private equity firm founded in 2006 that focuses on the technology, industrial and consumer sectors.
 The firm is headquartered in Santa Monica with affiliates in Dallas, London and Dublin.

-The firm is the owner of Chelsea F.C. where in May 2022, it acquired 60% of the club’s outstanding shares.
+In 2022, the firm was a part of an investor consortium named BlueCo that purchased Chelsea.

+In 2024, Clearlake Capital was ranked 16th in Private Equity International's PEI 300 ranking of the largest private equity firms in the world.

 Background

-Clearlake Capital was founded in 2006 by Steven Chang, Behdad Eghbali and José E. Feliciano.
+Clearlake Capital was founded in 2006 by Steven Chang, Behdad Eghbali and José Feliciano.
 The strategy was to shift between buyouts and distressed securities depending on economic conditions.
-This allowed the firm to take advantage of the 2007–2008 financial crisis to acquire distressed securities and then sell them for a profit after recovery.
+This allowed the firm to take advantage of the 2008 financial crisis to acquire distressed securities and then sell them for a profit after recovery.

 In 2015, Chang left the firm leaving Eghbali and Feliciano as the remaining managing partners.

 In May 2018, Clearlake sold a minority stake of up to 20% of its shares to Dyal Capital, Petershill Partners and Landmark Partners.
 The purpose of the sale was to fund the creation of a credit unit.

 In June 2020, Clearlake acquired a majority interest in WhiteStar Asset Management from Pine Brook Road Partners.
 WhiteStar Asset Management serves as the credit platform of Clearlake.

-In recent years Clearlake has become the biggest user of “GP-led secondaries”.
+In recent years Clearlake has become the biggest user of "General partner-led Private-equity secondary markets".
 It is a technique where Clearlake will find another private equity firm to buy a large portion of one of its existing investments and then offer investors a chance to sell at a new valuation or roll their stake into a new fund that will hold the investment for a few more years.
 It discovered this technique during the COVID-19 pandemic when it sold shares of software company Ivanti to TA Associates in August 2020 at a valuation of $2 billion that generated a large windfall gain.
 Many investors chose to roll their holdings instead.
 In 2021, Charlesbank Capital Partners invested in Ivanti at a valuation of $4 billion.

+In September 2024, Clearlake acquired Natixis' pan-European private credit business MV Credit.

+In May 2025, Clearlake completed their majority investment in ModMed, a specialty-specific healthcare SaaS technology.

+In November 2025, Clearlake agreed to acquire investment management firm Pathway Capital Management for approximately $1 billion.